igsr/gca_1000genomes_website/_searchable/about.md

 2. [Incorporate additional published genomic data on the 1000 Genomes samples](#aim2)
 3. [Expand the data collection to include new populations not represented in the 1000 Genomes Project](#aim3)

+Data in IGSR must comply with the [IGSR Sample Collection Principles](/sample_collection_principles).

 ## The 1000 Genomes Project

 ###Overview of the 1000 Genomes Project